system76/tech-docs/src/models/nebula49-1/assembly.md

 ![Standoffs and M3 screws](./img/standoffs-screws.webp)

 3. Insert the standoffs into the appropriate holes for your motherboard size.
-The standoff screw holes are marked with shapes on the chassis, which correspond to the most common motherboard sizes:
+In the photo below, the standoff holes are labeled by color:
-    - Mini-ITX and Mini-DTX: hexagon (4 standoffs)
+    - Mini-ITX and Mini-DTX: green
-    - MicroATX: square (9 standoffs)
-    - ATX: triangle (9 standoffs)

-    The photo below also includes symbols for one additional motherboard size:
-    - DTX: star (6 standoffs)
+    - DTX: green and cyan
+    - ATX and EATX: green, cyan, and red (all holes)

 ![Standoff holes](./img/standoff-holes.webp)